sumitkapoor/carnd_behavioral_cloning_project3/README.md

 ## Introduction

-Decisions like angle for steering, throttle, brakes, left or right indicators etc has to be taken while driving on roads.
+Decisions like angle for steering, throttle, brakes, left or right indicators, etc.. has to be taken while driving on roads.
 Self driving car algorithm needs to learn this and finally manoeuvre.
 For this the algorithm needs to clone the behavior of a human driving the car.

 Udacity has provided simulation which can be used to train a neural model to learn how to drive on two tracks.
 The simulation can also take the trained model as input and can use the learning to drive around the tracks.

 ----

 ## Project Goals

-The goals  of this project are the following:
+The goals of this project are as follows:

 * Collect data and train a neural model to drive on track1.
 * The trained model should drive around track1 without leaving the lanes or colliding.
 * Reflect on the choice for pre-processing techniques used for images, models and share a video with autonomous driving.